alireza12t/State-Based-LWW-Element-Graph/README.md

 # State-Based-LWW-Element-Graph

-- <h4>Description
+- ## Description

-  Implementation of a state-based LWW-Element-Graph with test cases.
-  The graph contain functionalities to:
+  Implementation of a state-based LWW-Element-Graph with test cases, The graph contain functionalities to:
   - add a vertex/edge
   - remove a vertex/edge
   - check if a vertex is in the graph